 In an effort to control maritime trade routes, the Dutch East Indies established Nederlandsch Indische Stoomboot Maatschappij (Dutch Indies Railway Company), which was abbreviated as NISM in 1842.
 This maritime traffic hegemony became even stronger when NISM was replaced by a new authority, namely when the Dutch East Indies established a new company on September 4, 1888, which was named Koninklik Paketvaart Maatschappij (Royal Packet Navigation Company), which was abbreviated as KPM.
 From 1888 through 1890, the KPM management was still busy with preparing facilities and arranging commercial sailing routes which connected the islands (Dick, 1985).

 KPM grew and became a leading sailing company in the archipelago.
 This company managed commercial sailing as well as operated sailboats that moved in various routes of Makassar-Malacca-Singapore, Makassar-Ambon, and Surabaya.
 The company's operational range created increasingly fierce competition.
 As a result, all Dutch companies that were not independent—such as the sailing company Stoormvaart Maatschappij Nederlands (SMN), which was founded in 1870, and Rotterdamsche (RL), which was founded in 1873—merged and became a subsidiary of KPM (Dick, 1990).
-This colonial phase had dethroned the kings of the archipelago and marginalized the coastal people from the sea, which was their source of livelihood.
+This colonial phase had dethroned the kings of the archipelago and marginalised the coastal people from the sea, which was their source of livelihood.
 The court nobles were disoriented to find a source of livelihood.

 Meanwhile, people's sailing in various waters of the archipelago had stagnated.
 Marine resources only made coastal communities work as fishermen, no longer as commercial traders engaged in inter-island commercial sailing routes.
 The center of the port, which was a stopover for people's commercial ships, was getting quieter, and soon fishermen's boats replaced those ships.

 The distinctive feature of this research from previous includes the shifting role of local players due to new motivations.
 Previous studies to address a challenging voyage issue are aside from the colonialism legacies, patrimonial state, and cultivation system (Asiati et al., 2018; Rochwulaningsih et al., 2019).
 This study showcases the shifting role from the arduous voyage to empowering tourism.
 When referring to involution theory, there are ways to adapt to the modern era.
 According to Scott as stated by Izudin (2017, pp. 55–59), such circumstances in dealing with rational peasants gain a formulation for sustainable livelihood amid state policies that are not in favor of marine merchants.
 In this context, the author believes that the research can be implicated as a new source for adopting a theory of sociological approach.
 It provides a unique perspective on developing local assets to increase productivity.